uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/final-return-crystallisation.html.md

 <!--- Section owner: MTD Programme --->

 # Final return (crystallisation)
+**Note: The term final declaration is now used instead of the term crystallisation.
+Endpoints with crystallisation or crystallise in their name will continue to be used until further notice.**

-This is the process that allows the customer to finalise their tax position for any one tax year, taking into account all sources of chargeable income and gains, whether business income or otherwise.
+Final declaration (previously called crystallisation) is the process that allows the customer to finalise their tax position for any one tax year, taking into account all sources of chargeable income and gains, whether business income or otherwise.
 In other words, this process brings together all the data that a taxpayer needs to provide to HMRC to reach their final tax liability for a specific year.

 It is also the process by which most formal claims for reliefs and allowances and any deductions will be made, where these were previously included within a Self Assessment tax return.

 Customers will also be able to tell us at this point (subject to the existing limits) how they wish any losses available to them to be treated.

-Customers can crystallise from 6 April Year 1.
-The deadline for Crystallisation is 31 January Year 2.
+Customers can submit a final declaration from 6 April Year 1.
+The deadline for submitting a final declaration is 31 January Year 2.
 The software should remind customers to help them to meet this deadline.

 ## Providing information about how to treat a loss